MAbbasRaza/csvToJson/Readme.md

 ## Install dependencies:

+Select the project directory and install dependencies using the following command:

 ```Bash
 npm install
 ```
 ## Usage

-Select the project directory and run the script using the following command:
+Run the script using the following command:

 ```Bash
 node index.js